 There is a professional Quality Assurance system in CCJK.
-For TEP (translation, editing and proofreading), we follow the quality guidelines of American Translation Association and every project will be edited by a 2nd editor and proofread by a third party with profound industry knowledge.
+For TEP (translation, editing, and proofreading), we follow the quality guidelines of the American Translation Association, and every project will be edited by a 2nd editor and proofread by a third party with profound industry knowledge.

-As we all know, language translation is a human endeavor and we know the fact that errors or stylistic differences may occur, regardless of how qualified a translator may be.
+As we all know, the language translation is a human endeavor and we know the fact that errors or stylistic differences may occur, regardless of how qualified a translator may be.
 In order to ensure the highest degree of quality, we have more than one set of qualified eyes to review every translation.
-Except for first translator’s review, second translator’s proofreading, editor’s editing and PM’s QA & editing, Account Manager’s final quick check before delivery is also important.
+Except for the first translator’s review, second translator’s proofreading, editor’s editing and PM’s QA & editing, the Account Manager’s final quick check before delivery are also important.

 1. Correct fonts

-Take translation from English to Simplified Chinese as an example, for Chinese target part, Song typeface will be set and Arial will be set for Western part.
+Take translation from English to Simplified Chinese as an example, for the Chinese target part, the Song typeface will be set and Arial will be set for the Western part.
 After the setting, fonts of colon and parentheses will also become Arial in target contents.
 The fonts of colon and parentheses should be changed into Song typeface manually.
-If not, Chinese readers are easily to notice it.
+If not, Chinese readers are easy to notice it.